tpiano91/CF_6_ATP/README.md

 2) Did the impact of the most impactful serve stat (determined in question 1) change depending on the court surface?
 3) Novak Djokovic, Roger Federer and Rafael Nadal are collectively known as the BIg 3 and as of May 2024, they hold the record number of most Grand Slam Tournaments Won (Djokovic at 24, Nadal at 22, and Federer at 20).
 How did the Big 3’s serve statistics compare to average winners at their most successful Grand Slam Tournaments
 (which are the Australian Open, Wimbledon and Roland Garros, respectively)?
-###### The Instacart stakeholders are most interested in the variety of customers in their database along with their purchasing behaviors.
-They assume they can't target everyone using the same methods, and they’re considering a targeted marketing strategy.
-They want to target different customers with applicable marketing campaigns to see whether they have an effect on the sale of their products.
-Your analysis will inform what this strategy might look like to ensure Instacart targets the right customer profiles with the appropriate products."

 ## Folders